 HIPAA Compliance Guide

-Which form builders are
+Which form builders are actually HIPAA compliant?

 If your practice collects patient health information online, you need a vendor with a signed BAA, encryption, and audit trails.
 Here is how the most popular platforms compare.